Here is a video demonstration:

 You can make "Fill & Submit" a default button (initially Fill Forms is the default button) by going to "RoboForm -> Options -> Toolbar" and checking "Fill & Submit is the Default button for Matching Passcards" option.

 If you want to view/edit one of the matching Passcards, mouse over the Matching Passcards button, select the Passcard, click "..." and then select "Edit".
-The selected Passcard will be shown in Passcard Editor.
+OR right-click the Passcard, and select "Edit".
+The selected Passcard will be shown in RoboForm Editor.

-Once you click "...", you will see many other commands that can be applied to a Passcard:
+Once you click "..." (or right-click the Passcard), you will see many other commands that can be applied to a Passcard:

 - Add Shortcut to Passcard to: Desktop, Links, Quick Launch.